joelpurra/talkie/DEVELOP.md

 # Start a new feature.
 Us a descriptive "<feature-name>", such as "automatic-language-detection".
 git flow feature start <feature-name>

-# Watch the source files for changes; one command per terminal.
+# Watch the source files for changes.
+You can also run each command separately; see package.json.
-npm run --silent watch:background npm run --silent watch:popup npm run --silent watch:options npm run --silent watch:stay-alive npm run --silent watch:chrome npm run --silent watch:webextension
+npm run --silent watch

 # Code your feature and add the files.
 # Manually reload and test the code in the browser.
 # Manually test all Talkie features:
-#   - The Talkie button
+#   - The Talkie button.
-#   - Shortcut keys
+#   - Shortcut keys.
+#   - Right click context menu.
-#   - Options page
+#   - Options page.
-#   - Language detection in more than one language
+#   - Language detection in more than one language.
+#   - (Any features which might not have been added to this list.)
-#   - Any feature change you may have made
+#   - (Any feature change you may have changed/added.)
-# in the supported browsers:
+# Test in the supported browsers:
-#   - Google Chrome
+#   - Google Chrome.
-#   - Firefox
+#   - Firefox.
 #   - Preferably other browsers as well.

 # Make sure the code builds.